-leaves the monitor.

-- Only when element(i) leaves the monitor, element(i+1) is able to access it.
+- \ As long as segment(i) remains inside the monitor segment(i+1) may attempt to invoke methods of the monitor.
+However, as segment(i) owns the monitor's lock, segment(i+1) is not able to succeed.
+Thus, it has to wait until segment(i) leaves the monitor. - \ Only when segment(i) leaves the monitor, segment(i+1) is able to access it.
 Notice that even though the two software components proceed in parallel, only one software component is able to access the monitor, and so only this component is able to access the shared variables inside the critical section at once. - Synchronization Analysis.
-This section describes the advantages and disadvantages of the Monitor idiom as a base for the synchronization code proposed [12].

-(a) Advantages

-- Two parallel element software components are allowed to execute non-deterministically and at different relative speeds, each acting as independently of the others as possible. - Synchronization is carried out by atomic or indivisible operations over the monitor. - Each element software component is able to execute the critical section within the monitor, accessing the shared variables that represent positions in a safe and secure manner.
-Any other software component attempting to enter the monitor is blocked, and should wait until the current element software component finishes its access. - The shared variables maintain their integrity during the entire communication exchange. - The use of the monitor enforces the correct use of operations over the shared variables.
+This section describes the advantages and disadvantages of the Monitor idiom as a base for the synchronization code proposed [12]. - (a) Advantages - \ Two parallel segment software components are allowed to execute non-deterministically and at different relative speeds, each acting as independently of the others as possible. - \ Synchronization is carried out by atomic or indivisible operations over the monitor. - \ Each segment software component is able to execute the critical section within the monitor, accessing the shared variables that represent temperatures in a safe and secure manner.
+Any other software component attempting to enter the monitor is blocked, and should wait until the current segment software component finishes its access. - \ The shared variables maintain their integrity during the entire communication exchange. - \ The use of the monitor enforces the correct use of operations over the shared variables. - (b) Liabilities - \ Mutual exclusion using monitors needs to be implemented at the compiler level.

-(b) Liabilities

-- Mutual exclusion using monitors needs to be implemented at the compiler level.
 The compiler commonly associates a semaphore with each monitor.
-However, this implementation introduces potential delays when there the semaphore is committed to a wait() operation when a monitor procedure is called. - Mutual exclusion is sometimes not sufficient for programming concurrent systems.
+However, this implementation introduces potential delays when there the semaphore is committed to a wait() operation when a monitor procedure is called.

+- \ Mutual exclusion is sometimes not sufficient for programming concurrent systems.
 Conditional synchronization is also needed (a resource may be busy when it is required, a buffer may be full when a write operation is pending and so on).
 Therefore, most monitor-based systems provide a new type of variable called a condition.
-These condition variables should be incorporated during programming: they are needed by the application and the monitor implementation, managing them as synchronization queues.

-- A software component must not be allowed to block while holding a monitor lock.
-If a process has to wait for condition synchronization, the implementation must release the monitor for use by other software components and queue the software component on the condition variable. - It is essential that a component's data is consistent before it leaves the monitor.
-It might be desirable to ensure that a component can only read (and not write) the monitor data before leaving. - The implementation of monitors based on semaphores has a potential problem with the signal() operation.
+These condition variables should be incorporated during programming: they are needed by the application and the monitor implementation, managing them as synchronization queues. - \ A software component must not be allowed to block while holding a monitor lock.
+If a process has to wait for condition synchronization, the implementation must release the monitor for use by other software components and queue the software component on the condition variable. - \ It is essential that a component's data is consistent before it leaves the monitor.
+It might be desirable to ensure that a component can only read (and not write) the monitor data before leaving. - \ The implementation of monitors based on semaphores has a potential problem with the signal() operation.
 Suppose a signaling component is active inside the monitor and another component is freed from a condition queue and is thus potentially active inside the monitor.
 By definition, only one software component can be active inside a monitor at any time.
 A solution is to ensure that a signal() is immediately followed by exit from the monitor that is, the signaling process is forced to leave the monitor.
-If this method is not used, one of the software components may be delayed temporarily and resume execution in the monitor later. - Monitors, as programming language synchronization mechanisms, must be implemented with great care and always with awareness of the constraints imposed by the mechanism itself.
+If this method is not used, one of the software components may be delayed temporarily and resume execution in the monitor later. - \ Monitors, as programming language synchronization mechanisms, must be implemented with great care and always with awareness of the constraints imposed by the mechanism itself.

-5 Implementation
+5. Implementation